jhsiao12/cmi-pb/README.md

 ### Overview
-This project part of 2nd CMI-PB Prediction Challenge (https://www.cmi-pb.org/blog/prediction-challenge-overview/) It involves the analysis of pertussis vaccine immune response data, with a specific focus on predicting and ranking IgG-PT-D14-titer and IgG-PT-D14-titer fold change values.
+This project is part of the 2nd CMI-PB Prediction Challenge (https://www.cmi-pb.org/blog/prediction-challenge-overview/) It involves the analysis of pertussis vaccine immune response data, with a specific focus on predicting and ranking IgG-PT-D14-titer and IgG-PT-D14-titer fold change values.
 Analysis using various machine learning models.